silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 4 - Behavioural Cloning/README.md

 Remarks
 ---

 Behavioural Cloning was a great project to truly learn how vehicle systems can learn to drive a vehicle autonomously.
 While this project doesn't capture every edge case one could expect in the real world, what it has shown though is how powerful deep-learning is to regressively determine the desired output.
 What would have been interesting in this project would have also been to log the vehicle speed.
-In reality, you would probably want to go faster on straightaways with minimal steering angle and slower on turns with larger positive or negative steering angles.
+In reality, you would probably want to go faster on straightaways with minimal steering angle and slower on turns with larger positive or negative steering angles instead of a constant speed throughout.